commercetools/commercetools-docs-kit/packages/writing-style/README.md

 ## Linter Usage: Standalone command-line

-1. Install the command globally via `npm install -g @commercetools-docs/writing-style`
+1. Install the command globally via `yarn global add @commercetools-docs/writing-style` or `npm install -g @commercetools-docs/writing-style`
 1. Use it by calling `commercetools-vale ./path/to/your/content`

 Please don't forget to frequently update the package to get the latest styles.